croyneaus4u/Swiggy-Demo/README.md

 # Swiggy-Demo
-Demo Application that looks like Swiggy Load Screen
+Demo Application that looks like Swiggy Home Screen